andyfriedl/space-lab-76/README.md

 ## Visual Effects
-- 🔴 Damage Effect → Sparks appear when Bot takes damage.
+- 🟥 Damage Effect → Sparks appear when Bot takes damage.
-- 🟢 Success Effect → A glowing energy ring expands outward when Bot correctly scans an object.
+- 🟩 Success Effect → A glowing energy ring expands outward when Bot correctly scans an object.
 - ⚡ Power Items → Some floor items restore Bot’s power when collected.

 ## 💡 Hints for New Players
 - 🟢 Scanning is key!
 Scan the wall objects in the right order to unlock the door.
+Check floor items first, they can hold clues.
-- 📀 Look for floor disks – Some provide power, others hints, but some may be hazards.
+- 💾 Look for floor disks – Some provide power, others hints, but some may be hazards.
 - 🔴 Avoid enemy drones – If they hit you, you'll lose power.
 - 🚪 Doors don’t open automatically – Move into the door zone once you have scanned all required objects.
-- ⚡ Your power drains over time – Keep an eye on the battery level.
+- 🔋 Your power drains over time – Keep an eye on the battery level.
 - 📡 Scanning takes time – Be sure you’re scanning the right object before pressing SPACE.

-## 🛠️ Built With
-- `Python`
-- `Pygame`
-- `JSON`-based level design